-With a Michelin-starred restaurant and a remote setting on the Scottish coast, Knockinaam Lodge is a bolt-hole for those looking to get away from it all in style.
+With a Michelin-starred restaurant and a remote setting on the Scottish coast, Knockinaam Lodge in Portpatrick is a bolt-hole for those looking to get away from it all in style.

 “Wow”.
 One word was sufficient to summarise our first impressions of Knockinaam Lodge.
 I don’t know whether it was Jon or I who’d said it.
 It didn’t matter, we were both thinking it.